jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 ## Lab Overview

 This exercise aims to learn how to interface with simple input and output devices on an FPGA chip.
 Specifically, you will implement a circuit on the PYNQ-Z2 board that interacts with the board's buttons and light-emitting diodes (LEDs).
+Complete the design in Vivado for the PYNQ-Z2 board.
+This design should map the board's buttons (BTN3 to BTN0) as inputs to your circuit.
+Use the board's LEDs (LED3 to LED0) as output devices.
+Your circuit should drive these LEDs based on the input received from the buttons.

 Fibonacci refers to a sequence of numbers named after Leonardo of Pisa, commonly known as Fibonacci.
 The sequence starts with 0 and 1, and each subsequent number is the sum of the two preceding ones.
 Therefore, the sequence goes like this: 0, 1, 1, 2, 3, 5, 8, 13, 21, and so on.